 In fact, many of the VPNs that are making WireGuard available are doing so on a testing basis, meaning that users are essentially helping with the development process.
 This means that there may be security issues, so it is not wise to use WireGuard when you’re doing something really sensitive.

-WireGuard is being developed with the hope that it will offer superior speed, performance and security when compared with the other available VPN protocols.
+WireGuard is being developed with the hope that it will offer superior speed, performance, and security when compared with the other available VPN protocols.
 It is advertised as being a better option in terms of battery consumption, and mobile device users may love that WireGuard promises the ability to move from one network interface to another without losing the connection.

 WireGuard cannot be wholeheartedly recommended at this time because it is still under development.
 Nonetheless, if it is able to someday deliver on its promises with regard to speed, performance and security, it will certainly be a worthy successor to OpenVPN.

-SoftEther is one of the few, newer VPN protocols that is starting to give OpenVPN protocol a run for its money.
+SoftEther is one of the few, newer VPN protocols that are starting to give OpenVPN protocol a run for its money.
 It was a project developed by students of the University of Tsukuba, but it has become a widely used VPN protocol in recent years.

 SoftEther is open source technology, much like OpenVPN.
-This means that it has been tested, audited and developed by experts the world over.
+This means that it has been tested, audited, and developed by experts the world over.
 Advocates appreciate that SoftEther works on a multitude of operating systems, even some that are not served by many other protocols.

-These operating systems include the usual like Mac, Windows and Android but also include Linux, Solaris and FreeBSD.
+These operating systems include the usual like Mac, Windows, and Android but also include Linux, Solaris, and FreeBSD.

-SoftEther is even compatible with other VPN protocols like OpenVPN, L2TP/IPSec and others.
+SoftEther is even compatible with other VPN protocols like OpenVPN, L2TP/IPSec, and others.
 Users frequently set up SoftEther on their operating system and concurrently use another VPN protocol, which means that they are protected no matter what happens.
 Because it is so incredibly flexible, SoftEther is quickly becoming popular.

 This VPN protocol is capable of bypassing most firewalls, and it is certainly fast.
 However, you don’t have to worry that you’re sacrificing security for speed.
 SoftEther uses AES 256-bit encryption, which also is used by major government and military agencies.

 Still, SoftEther is not without flaws.
-It is fairly new technology so has not been as extensively tested as the OpenVPN protocol.
+It is fairly new technology so it has not been as extensively tested as the OpenVPN protocol.
 Moreover, it is not available on many VPNs.
 This remains an alternative to look out for in the future.

 Internet Key Exchange version 2, or IKEv2, is a joint project of Microsoft and Cisco.
 IKEv2 is basically a tunneling protocol.
-To make it especially secure, it is paired with Internet Protocol Security, or IPSec.
+To make it especially secure, it is paired with Internet Protocol Security or IPSec.
 This technology encrypts and authenticates data packets that are being sent via an IP network.

 The Internet Engineering Task Force developed IPSec to have native compatibility with a wide variety of operating systems.
 Accordingly, it is not necessary to have a third-party app to run IPSec as it is with OpenVPN and other protocols.

 IKE technology has been around since 1998.
 The current, second version was introduced in 2005.
-Comparing IKEv2 with other VPN protocols reveals that it can offer benefits to users as far as its ability to establish a connection, its speed, its stability and its security.
+Comparing IKEv2 with other VPN protocols reveals that it can offer benefits to users as far as its ability to establish a connection, its speed, its stability, and its security.
 Native support for IKEv2 is found on devices running Mac OS 10.11 or more recent, Windows 7 or more recent, iOS, Android and Blackberry.

-Some privacy advocates that worry about cyber security risks are concerned about IKE technology because it is closed source software.
+Some privacy advocates that worry about dangerous cyber security risks are concerned about IKE technology because it is closed source software.
 This means that it was developed by Microsoft and Cisco without input from independent developers.

 Security experts are concerned that this means that IKEv2 may have vulnerabilities that the developers have not discovered.
-However, the technology has been around long enough that third parties have created open source versions.
+However, the technology has been around long enough that third parties have created open-source versions.
 Some of these independent versions may offer even more robust security than the original.

 IKEv2/IPSec is a recommended VPN protocol, but OpenVPN generally is considered superior.